PoC-dev/as400-autodst/readme.txt

 If you are lazy, wait until adjustment should take place and simply run the appropriate script.
 Adjustment will be done and the job for next year created.

+End of March 2022, this solution proved to work.

 ToDos